Covering system: Mirsky–Newman theorem

 The Mirsky–Newman theorem, a special case of the Herzog–Schönheim conjecture, states that there is no disjoint distinct covering system.
 This result was conjectured in 1950 by Paul Erdős and proved soon thereafter by Leon Mirsky and Donald J. Newman.
 However, Mirsky and Newman never published their proof.
 The same proof was also found independently by Harold Davenport and Richard Rado.
+In 1970, the Problem 8 in the Soviet mathematical olympiad for 10th grade was essentially a polygon coloring problem equivalent to the Mirsky–Newman theorem.

+Newman-Znám theorem

+Štefan Znám in 1968 and subsequently Morris Newman in 1971 proved a general form of Mirsky–Newman theorem, namely given a disjoint covering system, suppose the maximum of the moduli $n$ occurs $l$ times, then $l \geqq p$, the smallest prime dividing $n$.
+Another non-analytic proof of this general result was given in 1986.